Video games in Switzerland: 1990s

 Many Swiss games were released during the 1990s.
 As micro-computers became affordable in Switzerland and programming had been taught for years in schools, more and more games were created.
 Some are still known today because of their open source licences, e.g. The Last Eichhof (1993) or GLTron (1999), the latter being still regularly updated.
 Games appeared in various regions of Switzerland.
 At EPFL and then on external servers, a group of students created and maintained a multi-user dungeon game situated in the Middle Earth, MUME.
-GATE, a game similar to The Legend of Zelda was released on Apple IIGS and Macintosh, in 1991.
-The same year, Supaplex, similar to Boulder Dash, was released for Amiga and DOS computers.
+GATE, a game similar to The Legend of Zelda was released on Apple IIGS and Classic Mac OS in 1991.
+The same year, Supaplex, similar to Boulder Dash, was released for Amiga and MS-DOS.
 Traps 'n' Treasures, a role-playing video game, was released in 1993 on Amiga.

 Most of the games created by Daniel Roux for Epsitec, a Swiss company producing the Smaky computers, were released between 1988 and 2003.
 Eleven of them displayed the brand mascot, a yellow character named Blupi.
 Some of these games were educational (e.g. Blupi at Home, Fun with Blupi), others were real-time simulation games (e.g. Planet Blupi) or platform games (e.g. Speedy Eggbert).
-Games were created first for Smaky, but were later adapted for DOS and Windows, and sometimes translated (in English, Korean, Hebrew, etc.).
+Games were created first for Smaky, and adapted for MS-DOS and Windows, and sometimes translated (in English, Korean, Hebrew, etc.).
 More than 100.000 copies of the Windows version of Speedy Eggbert were distributed in North America.

 In 1997, a Tennis game was played remotely between EPFL and UNIGE with virtual reality devices and movement recognition, using telecommunications.

 2000s

 In 2001, the Swiss Federal Office of Public Health released Catch the Sperm, a video game aimed at promoting prevention against HIV.
 The same year, Epsitec released an educational programming game offering to program a robot and solve tasks thanks to a lookalike C++ programming language.

-In 2008, the Swiss game company GIANTS Software released Farming Simulator.
+In 2008, the Swiss game company Giants Software released Farming Simulator.
 The original game would be followed by yearly by a series of sequels.

 Between 2008 and 2009, Pro Helvetia, the Swiss national foundation aimed at subsiding culture, mapped the existing Swiss game industry and evaluated that there was a potential for development.
 They launched in 2010 a program called Game Culture in order to help the development of video games in Switzerland.
 The program lasted 3 years, with a budget of 1.5 million CHF.